Baby Bar Exam vs Bar Exam

 What is the Baby Bar Exam?

-- Are completing their first year of law school towards a Juris Doctorate degree (JD) at an unaccredited law school
+- Are completing their first year of law school towards a Juris Doctorate (JD) at an unaccredited law school

 - Are completing their first year of study under a lawyer or judge through the Law Office Study Program